ibm-cloud-docs/cloud-activity-tracker/cli/at_cli.md

   </dd>

   <dt>--at-account-level, -a </dt>
-  <dd>(Optional) Sets the scope to account level. <br> **Note:** Set this value to get account information. <br>If this parameter is not specified, the default value is set to the current space only, that is, the space where you logged in by using the command `cf login`.
+  <dd>(Optional) Sets the scope to account level. <br> **Note:** Set this value to get account information. <br>If this parameter is not specified, the default value is set to the current space only, that is, the space where you logged in by using the command `bx cf login`.
   </dd>

 </dl>

-**Note:** The `cf at status` command reports only the last two weeks of events that are stored in {{site.data.keyword.cloudaccesstrailshort}} when no start and end dates are specified.
+**Note:** The `bx cf at status` command reports only the last two weeks of events that are stored in {{site.data.keyword.cloudaccesstrailshort}} when no start and end dates are specified.

 **Returned values**